Monika Kruse: Biography

 Kruse was born in 1971 in West Berlin, but grew up in the Bavarian capital of Munich after her parents moved there when she was a baby.
 She began classical training in piano at the age of four*, and during her teens began accumulating a record collection that saw her cultivating a love of music that spanned funk, soul, hip-hop and house.

 After her final exams she took various apprenticeships in the music industry, before later commencing a role as a product manager for Chrysalis Records, working with bands including Gang Starr and Monie Love.

-Kruse's involvement with the Munich scene began in 1991 when she began DJing for the Babalu Bar in Munich.
-While her early sets featured hip hop and funk, she was also influenced by the early emerging sounds of Detroit Techno and Chicago House.
+Kruse's involvement with the Munich scene began in 1991 when she began DJing at Germany's first afterhours club Babalu Club in Munich.

+While her early sets featured hip hop and funk, she was also influenced by the early emerging sounds of Detroit techno and Chicago house.
 Her first residency in the Parkcafé Club followed next, and her involvement with the blossoming techno scene deepened at the end of 1993 when she became a member of the Ultraworld Crew which began organising techno events in Munich and opened up Munich's Ultraschall techno club in 1994.
 Kruse was a Resident DJ at Ultraschall from the start.

+In the mid-1990s, Kruse organized illegal techno parties in empty houses, decommissioned power plants, old World War II bunkers and on tank training grounds.
+In the summer of 1995, she organized her first "Housetram" party in an operating tram.

 The middle of the decade saw Kruse performing alongside Sven Väth regularly at his club Omen in Frankfurt.
 It also marked the commencement of her career as an international touring artist, seeing her DJing alongside Carl Cox at Global Gathering in the UK, Limelight alongside DJ Pierre in NYC and Chicago as well as her residency at Belgium's Fuse nightclub later in the decade.